 You probably already know the answer to this one, but let’s explore.
 Cat nipples are found along the underside of the cat’s belly.
 There are usually two rows of nipples, and they’re distributed evenly on the right and left sides.
 There is the occasional cat that will have an odd set of nipples.

 What Do Cat Nipples Feel Like?

 You may be nervous about exploring this, but don’t be.
 It’s important to distinguish a cat nipple from something like a pimple.
-The reason for the confusion is because cat nipples can be hard to find when your cat is not pregnant, so it creates a lot of misunderstanding.
+The reason for the confusion is that cat nipples can be hard to find when your cat is not pregnant, so it creates a lot of misunderstanding.

 Since cats are so fluffy, and the nipples are small in size, it’s hard to locate them beneath all that fuzz.
-But once you find them, there’s no mistaking, because cat nipples look like little red bumps.
+But once you find them, there’s no mistaking because cat nipples look like little red bumps.
 If you’re really lost, go ahead and Google ‘cat nipples’ to see the truth.

 Nipples and Gender

-- Mammary gland infection known as Mastitis
+- Mammary gland infection is known as Mastitis

 - Feline Mammary Hypertrophy, which is benign but needs to be treated

 - Mammary Hyperplasia due to high levels of progesterone